gspr/rfpkog/README.md

 ## Benchmarks

-RFPKOG was informally benchmarked against randomly generated persistence diagrams of various sizes.
+RFPKOG was informally benchmarked on randomly generated persistence diagrams of various sizes.
 Comparisons with a straight-forward C++ implementation for CPUs, and with [GUDHI's CPU implementation](https://gudhi.inria.fr/python/latest/representations.html#gudhi.representations.kernel_methods.PersistenceScaleSpaceKernel) were made.